-I’ve been wanting to work some jigsaw puzzles, not only for fun, but also in order to do some individual puzzle reviews, but frankly, I don’t have a good setup for working puzzles at this time.
+I’ve been wanting to work some jigsaw puzzles, not only for fun, but also in order to do some individual puzzle reviews.
+To be honest, I don’t have a good setup for working puzzles at this time.
 Still, where there is a will, there is a way.
-So, I got to thinking on how I could work puzzles in a small area, which is all I have at the moment.
+So, I got to thinking on what I could do to allow for working a puzzle in a small area, which is all I have at the moment.
 I did some research online…and I came up with a way that works for me.

 Still, I needed a board for now, so I researched what might work in the meantime.
 What I came up with was a very affordable alternative: a bulletin board.
 Now, the one I purchased is a double-sided corkboard with an aluminum frame around it.
 Its dimensions are 36” X 24”.
 The double-sided feature did make it cost a little more, but it also makes it sturdier and more durable.